-The Volunteer Income Tax Assistance (VITA) program, sponsored by the Accounting program at Crafton Hills College and the Internal Revenue Service, provides free tax preparation services to individuals and families earning less than $54,000 a year who need assistance in preparing their own returns.
-VITA volunteers are CHC students who have completed a rigorous IRS-sponsored training and are certified by the IRS to provide basic income tax assistance to qualified individuals, including United States Veterans.
-Electronic filing is available free of charge.
+The Volunteer Income Tax Assistance (VITA) program, sponsored by the Accounting program at Crafton Hills College and the Internal Revenue Service, provides free tax preparation services to individuals and families earning less than $55,000 a year who need assistance in preparing their own returns.
+VITA volunteers are CHC students who have completed a rigorous IRS-sponsored training and are certified by the IRS to provide free basic income tax assistance including free electronic filing.

-The VITA site will be open Saturday from 9 a.m. to Noon in the Central Complex (CNTL), Room 119 on the Crafton Hills College campus beginning February 10 through April 7 (except Saturdays February 17 and March 17).
+The VITA site will be open Saturday from 9 a.m. to Noon in the Central Complex (CNTL), Room 119 on the Crafton Hills College campus beginning February 9 through April 6 (except Saturdays February 16 and March 16).
 No appointment is necessary.
-Free parking is available to on campus (closest parking lot is Lot E).
+Free parking is available to taxpayers on campus (closest parking lot is Lot E).

 Taxpayers should bring the following items to the VITA site to receive assistance on their returns:

 - Social Security cards for you, your spouse and dependents

 - An Individual Taxpayer Identification Number (ITIN) assignment letter may be substituted for you, your spouse and your dependents if you do not have a Social Security number

 - Proof of foreign status, if applying for an ITIN

 - Birth dates for you, your spouse and dependents on the tax return

 - Wage and earning statements (Form W-2, W-2G, 1099-R,1099-Misc) from all employers

 - Interest and dividend statements from banks (Forms 1099)